-Six of the loans have variable rate of interest, while the remaining is a fixed-interest loan that has been swapped to variable interest rate.
+Six of the loans have variable rate of interest, while two are fixed-interest loans that have been swapped to variable interest rate.
 This means that Storebrand Livsforsikring's interest expense is influenced by the short-term money market interest rates.
-Storebrand Livsforsikring has one loan in Euro, two in Norwegian kroner and four loans in Swedish kroner.
-The Euro loan is hedged against Norwegian Kroner until the first date for right of repurchase and hence has limited exposure towards currency fluctuations.
+Storebrand Livsforsikring has two loans in Euro, two in Norwegian kroner and four loans in Swedish kroner.
+The Euro loans are hedged against Norwegian Kroner until the first date for right of repurchase and hence has limited exposure towards currency fluctuations.
 The loans in Swedish kroner are not hedged, but works as a partial currency hedge against the exposure towards Storebrand Holding AB.